RealTimeGenomics/rtg-core/README.md

   automatically realigning when necessary.
-* Pedigree-aware pipeline, joint Bayesian calling of multiple samples in pedigrees with varying degrees of relatedness, from unrelated, trios, quads, larger families, multi-generation pedigrees.
+* Pedigree-aware pipeline, joint Bayesian calling of multiple samples in pedigrees with varying degrees of relatedness, from unrelated, trios, quads, half-siblings, larger families, multi-generation pedigrees.
 * Pedigree-aware joint calling automatically includes de novo discovery, including specific confidence scoring that the variant is de novo.
 Again, this includes information from larger families where